What is non-owner car insurance?

 The average cost of non-owner car insurance is cheaper than typical car insurance.
 It’s about 37% less than liability-only insurance and 69% less than full-coverage car insurance, according to Insurify data.

-Non-owner car insurance is cheaper because it only covers your liability for injuries and property damage you cause while driving a car you don’t own.
-These are the average monthly non-owner car insurance quotes for 11 major United States insurers.
+Non-owner car insurance is cheaper because it covers only your liability for injuries and property damage you cause while driving.
+It doesn’t cover you or the vehicle you’re driving.
+These are the average monthly non-owner car insurance quotes for 11 major U.S. insurers.

 Insurance Company | Average Monthly Quote |